Kaltsoon/data-management-and-databases/slides/01-introducation-to-databases/introduction-to-databases.md

 # Definition of database

-- In general, database can be defined as...
-  - a _shared collection_ of
-  - _logically related persistent data_ and
-  - a _description of this data_,
-  - designed to meet the _information needs_
+- There are many different formal defitions for the term "database" and the definition has evolved during the years
+- Based on the definition of Connolly & Begg in year 2005, database is defined as:

+> _"A database is a shared collection of logically related data (and a description of this data), designed to meet the information needs of an organization."_

 ---